MyGoodFoodWorld

 2. Prepare the environment

-The next morning, discard the water in which the beans were soaking and wash them a couple of times.
+The next morning, discard the soaking water and rinse the beans a few more times.

-Soaked green gram was placed in a white cloth with red stripes, ready to be sprouted.
+Soaked green gram are placed in a white cloth with red stripes, ready to be sprouted.

-Colander method: Place the mung beans in a colander and place the colander over a bowl.
-Cover with a thin, moist cloth.
+Colander method: Place the soaked mung beans directly into a colander and set the colander over a bowl to catch any drips.
+Cover the top with a thin, moist cloth.

 Mung beans that have sprouted for 48 hours are held by a person in their hand.